Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Related Work

-For deep neural network, there are some empirical analysis towards the phenomenon aspects of generalization ability.
-One of the most surprising feature that any deep neural network with the number of parameters greater than the number of data points has perfect finite sample expressivity renders rethinking what generalization means~\citep{zhang2021understanding}. ~\citep{nagarajan2019generalization} empirically found that the generalization crucially depends on a notion of model capacity that is restricted through implicit regularization of $l_2$ distance from the initialization. ~\citep{neyshabur2017exploring} discussed different candidate complexity measures that might explain generalization in neural networks.
-It also outlines a concrete methodology for investigating such measures, and report on experiments studying how well the measures explain different phenomena. ~\citep{zhao2021estimating,schiff2021predicting} propose some new measures e.g. spasity, Gi-score and Pal-score, that can explicitly calculate and compare generalization ability.
-A deep insight was analyzed in~\citep{neyshabur2017exploring} where they show quantitative evidence, based on representational geometry, of when and where memorization occurs, and link double descent to increasing object manifold dimensionality.
+For deep neural networks, there are some empirical analyses regarding the phenomenological aspects of generalization ability.
+One of the most surprising features is that any deep neural network with a number of parameters greater than the number of data points has perfect finite-sample expressivity, which forces a rethinking of what generalization means~\citet{zhang2021understanding}.~\citet{nagarajan2019generalization} empirically found that generalization crucially depends on a notion of model capacity that is restricted through the implicit regularization of $\ell_2$ distance from initialization.~\citet{neyshabur2017exploring} discussed different candidate complexity measures that might explain generalization in neural networks.
+It also outlines a concrete methodology for investigating such measures and reports on experiments studying how well the measures explain different phenomena.~\citet{zhao2021estimating,schiff2021predicting} propose some new measures, e.g., sparsity, Gi-score, and Pal-score, that can explicitly calculate and compare generalization ability.
+A deep insight was analyzed in~\citet{neyshabur2017exploring}, where they show quantitative evidence, based on representational geometry, of when and where memorization occurs, and link double descent to increasing object manifold dimensionality.